zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/enable.md

 ...
 ```

-You will now need to apply the change to update the stork Deployment and the
+You will now need to apply the change to update the Stork Deployment and the
 Portworx DaemonSet.
 Wait until the update is complete and all pods are ready
 with `1/1`.